-- cause a reduction in revenue or delay in market acceptance of our platform; - require us to issue refunds to our users or expose us to claims for damages; - cause us to lose existing users and make it more difficult to attract new users; - · divert our development resources or require us to make extensive changes to our platform, which would increase our expenses; - · increase our technical support costs; and

-· harm our reputation and brand.
+- cause a reduction in revenue or delay in market acceptance of our platform; - require us to issue refunds to our users or expose us to claims for damages; - cause us to lose existing users and make it more difficult to attract new users; - divert our development resources or require us to make extensive changes to our platform, which would increase our expenses; - increase our technical support costs; and - harm our reputation and brand.

-We may acquire other businesses or receive offers to be acquired, which could require significant management attention, disrupt our business, or dilute stockholder value.
+We have acquired, and may in the future acquire, other businesses, and we may also receive offers to be acquired, any of which could require significant management attention, disrupt our business, or dilute stockholder value.